NCAS-CMS/cfa-conventions/source/cfa.md

-attribute takes a string value, the string being comprised of blank-separated elements of the form `"term: variable"`, where `term` is a case-insensitive keyword that identifies a particular aggregation instruction, and `variable` is the name of a variable that contains values that configure that instruction for each fragment.
+attribute takes a string value, the string being comprised of blank-separated elements of the form `"term: variable"`, where `term` is a case-insensitive keyword that identifies a particular aggregation instruction, and `variable` is the name of a variable that configures that instruction for each fragment.
 The order of elements is not significant.

-Each variable referenced by the `aggregated_data` attribute must span the fragment dimensions in the same relative order as the aggregated dimensions, so that its values are easily associated with both individual fragments and the aggregated data.
-If an aggregation definition component requires multiple values per fragment then its variable may also have one or more extra trailing dimensions.
+A variable referenced by the `aggregated_data` attribute must span only the fragment dimensions in the same relative order as the aggregated dimensions, with the possibility of extra trailing dimensions if these are allowed by the aggregation instruction.

-The terms of the aggregation definition are `index`, `location`, `file`, `format` and `address`.
-The variables referenced by each of these are defined as follows:
+The terms of the aggregation instructions, with descriptions of their variables, are as follows:

 `index`

+* For each fragment, identifies its position in the orthogonal multidimensional array of fragements.

 * Names the integer-valued variable containing the indices of each fragment along the fragment dimensions.
 For each fragment, this